envoyproxy/data-plane-api/envoy/config/filter/README.md

 Protocol buffer definitions for filters.

-Visilibility of the definitions should be constrained to none except for shared definitions between explicitly enumerated filters (e.g. accesslog and fault definitions).
+Visibility of the definitions should be constrained to none except for shared definitions between explicitly enumerated filters (e.g. accesslog and fault definitions).

 ## NOTE